kSurjeet/TodoList/README.md

     body-parser
     fs
     path
-**Conclusion**
+**Conclusion**<br>

-**Server-Side**
+**Server-Side**<br>
     The server-side of this application, built with Express and Node.js, provides a robust API for managing to-do lists and their items.
 Key functionalities include creating, reading, updating, and deleting to-do lists and items.
 The use of the fs module for file operations ensures that data is persistently stored in a JSON file, making it easy to manage and retrieve tasks.
-Despite its simplicity, this approach allows for flexibility in managing tasks, and the server efficiently handles various edge cases and error conditions.
+Despite its simplicity, this approach allows for flexibility in managing tasks, and the server efficiently handles various edge cases and error conditions. <br>
-**Client-Side**
+**Client-Side**<br>
     The client-side of the application interacts with the server via HTTP requests to perform CRUD operations on to-do lists and items.
 It features a user-friendly interface for managing tasks, with forms for adding and editing to-do lists and items.
 By using React and state management techniques, the client-side ensures a dynamic and responsive user experience.
 The application’s design allows for easy navigation and interaction, making task management straightforward and efficient.
     Together, both the server and client sides form a cohesive system that addresses fundamental to-do list application  needs.